snownz/Virtual-Intelligence/VI/VI.Test.MNIST.GeneticLearning/README.md

 4. [Get Best model from Framework]()
     > ``` var model = framework.GetModel() as DenseModel;  ```

 5. Done!!!
-Now we have the best model to train and use
+Now we have the best model for training and using!